Skip to main content

 An artistic style is imperative when it comes to being a nail technician, as it’s so much more than just manicuring nails.
 They can use their artistic ability to sketch out new ideas for new nail art or to draw attention to specific areas of the nail.
 Both men and women will pay good money for this art form.

 To become a nail technician, it isn’t a requirement to have a qualification, however, it will be very desirable to employers.
-Studying a nail technician course will help you stand out against other candidates, particularly if you have a qualification in a specialist nail service such as acrylic nails.
-It will improve your chances of landing a role in a high-end salon or spa.
+Studying for a nail technician course will certainly help you stand out against other candidates, particularly if you have a qualification in a specialist nail service such as acrylic nails for example.
+If you take a qualification, it will improve your chances of landing a job in a high-end salon or spa.

 You will also need to have gained professional insurance in order to carry out your services legally to clients.

-There are many courses in nail technology or nail treatments that you can take.
-You can seek out local college courses or apprenticeships.
+There are many level 2 and 3 courses in nail technology or nail treatments that you can take.
+You can seek out local college courses or apprenticeships that offer this course.
 You can also take these qualifications through distance learning and study alongside other commitments.

-The Complete Nail Technician Diploma will give you a strong basis for both the business side of becoming a nail technician and the key practical skills.
-There’s also the option to add on practical training, meaning you can put your skills to the test.
+Our Complete Nail Technician Diploma will give you a strong basis for both the business side of becoming a nail technician and also the key skills.

 You can choose to specialise in a variety of different treatments including: